 So, the social simulacra gets assembled and disassembled around the representation of castration and non-castration.
 Castrated workers are resigned to the impossibility of becoming, and accept that they are anchored into the symbolic matrix in a certain way.
 Of course, they are encouraged to progress and develop their technical skills, but only according to the terms of the pre-given program of a five-year plan.
 But then the executive, non-castrated subjects are supposed to possess this genius of original creativity that can re-write the rules of the program.
 The ideology of capital would capture populations as it brings them under the spell of the necessity of castration, subjecting them to the genius of the executives and creative designers.

 It is important to understand that this description of a romantic capitalism is produced from a distinctly Chinese milieu.
 And in order that I might continue telling this tale, it is critical to regard the integrity of this condition.
-For in these days of frantic exchange, situated geographical composition is a tenuous factor.
+For in these days of frantic exchange, the geographical positioning of composition is a tenuous factor.
 So, at pain of being dismissed as an obsessive Sinophile, I feel it necessary to entrench myself in some arguments for why capitalism should be narrated from this ‘foreigner in China’ perspective.

 For several decades, there have been discussions about ‘alternate modernities’, though that topic has never seemed particularly interesting.
 There is some hypocrisy if we discuss supposed singularities, or regional differences, only to translate them back into universal terms so they can be exchanged as exotic experiences or studied at universities.
 This is a naïve celebration of differences that ends up back in multiculturalism.
 Please understand that the story I am telling can be easily distinguished from any of that.